HenrikEide/micrlobib/docs/intro.md

 # Intro

-This is a mock component library for testing and displaying components for a particular project.
+This is a mock component library for documenting components for a particular project.
+It is a personal project I made mostly just to try out [Docusaurus](https://docusaurus.io).

 :::warning

-This is work in progress, and exists mainly as a proof of concept.
+This is unofficial work in progress, and exists mainly as a proof of concept.

 :::